software-students-spring2024/1-specification-exercise-nameless/README.md

 #### Stakeholder 3: Jonathan

 - "I think I would be interested in trying the app, but not sure if I would come to rely on an app to make recipes with anything I have left over in the fridge."
-- "I f I want to use everything, for instance, I want to use all the food in my fridge before I leave for a trip, then I would be more tempted to use this app to just clear everything out."
+- "If I want to use everything, for instance, I want to use all the food in my fridge before I leave for a trip, then I would be more tempted to use this app to just clear everything out."
 - "Perhaps an app that lets me know what common dishes I can make with the ingredients I already have, and maybe partner it up with delivery services like Amazon Fresh or DoorDash to get the ingredients I would be missing with an easy integration system."

 #### Stakeholder 4: Jackie